sci-domains/core/README.md

 You can deploy specific modules using hardhat ignition

-After running the deployment, make sure to add the addresses to the deployment.json file
+After running the deployment, make sure to add the addresses to the deployments.ts file

 ```shell
 pnpm save:deployments